suhailphotos/pariVaha/README.md

 ---

-## Why "taRana"?
+## Why "pariVaha"?

-In Sanskrit, "Tarana" means "to ferry" or "to transfer across."
-This package is your digital boat, carrying your knowledge smoothly between Notion and Obsidian.
+In Sanskrit, "Parivaha" means "to carry, transport, or convey."
+This package is your digital vehicle, carrying your knowledge smoothly between Notion and Obsidian.

 ---